aledima00/symgp/README.md

 #### **Operator**

 The `Operator` class represents a mathematical operator used in the symbolic expressions.

-- **Attributes:**
-  - `name`: The name of the operator.
-  - `arity`: The number of arguments the operator takes.
-  - `function`: The function implementing the operator.
-  - `expr`: The string representation of the operator.
-  - `simplify_func`: A function to simplify expressions involving this operator.
+It is basically a wrapper around an actual function that includes some metadata and some addded functionalities.

 - **Methods:**
   - `__init__(self, name: str, arity: int, func: Callable, expr: str = None, *, simplify_func: Callable[[List], Tuple['Operator', List]] = None)`: Initializes the operator.
-    - `name`: The name of the operator.
+    - `name`: The name of the operator, short for tree and LISP representation.
     - `arity`: The number of arguments the operator takes.
-    - `func`: The function implementing the operator.
+    - `func`: The function implemented and wrapped by the operator.
-    - `expr`: The string representation of the operator.
+    - `expr`: The string representation of the operator as to be written in an actual python function; it uses `#N` placeholders to indicate args, like `np.add(#1,#2)`; when not provided, it uses the syntax `np.name(...)`, using the `self.name` parameter and the `self.arity` to write placeholders;
     - `simplify_func`: A function to simplify expressions involving this operator.
+When called on some params, it returns a tuple with a simplified operator or constant leaf, and eventually children as list of subset of items from input args; it returns `None` when no simplification can be done; for example, to simplify a sum we can apply the function `lambda a,b: mul(2,a) if a==b else None`
   - `__call__(self, *args)`: Applies the operator to the given arguments.
-    - `args`: The arguments to apply the operator to.
-  - `simplified(self, in_lst: List) -> Tuple['Operator', List]`: Simplifies the operator with the given arguments.
+  - `simplified(self, in_lst: List) -> Tuple['Operator', List]`: Simplifies the operator with the given arguments, calling the function provided in initialization to the constructor;
-    - `in_lst`: The list of arguments to simplify.
-  - `solved_expr(self, args: list) -> str`: Returns the string representation of the operator with the given arguments.
+  - `solved_expr(self, args: list) -> str`: Returns the string representation of the operator with the given arguments, replacing the placeholders are substituted with actual data privded by `args`
-    - `args`: The arguments to include in the string representation.
   - `fstr(self, fstr: Formatted = None) -> Formatted`: Returns a formatted string representation of the operator.
-    - `fstr`: The formatted string to append to.
   - `getInfo(self) -> str`: Returns detailed information about the operator.

 #### **Node**

 The `Node` class represents a node in the symbolic expression tree.
+It is a mid-level API, providing a further wrap around operator to use it as a node in a tree representation.

 - **Attributes:**
   - `operator`: The operator used in the node.